anandbabu567/SPI-INTERFACE-/README.md

 # SPI-INTERFACE-
-Spi interface using LPC21xx microcontroller
+Spi interface using LPC21xx microcontroller and MCP3204/3208.